-The College has an ongoing international student-teacher exchange programme with institutions of higher learning in Sweden, Japan and Portugal.
-Under these exchange programmes, students from the College visit these institutes to learn about the education, culture and experience the unique hospitality of the families of students there have to offer.
-Similarly, students from these institutes visit our college and undergo a similar programme in India.
+The Student Support Services provides a host of specialized services to students, which are a.
+International Student and Teachers Exchange Programmes institutions of higher learning in Sweden, Japan and Portugal.
+Under these exchange programmes, students from the College visit these institutes to learn about the education, culture and experience the unique hospitality that the families of students there have to offer.